-The Debtors may modify the procedures governing the Rights Offering subject to the consent rights set forth in the Plan Support Agreement to, among other things, adopt additional detailed procedures if necessary to administer the distribution and exercise of subscription rights or to comply with applicable law.
+The Debtors may modify the procedures governing the Rights Offering, with the approval of the Plan Sponsor to, among other things, adopt additional detailed procedures if necessary to administer the distribution and exercise of subscription rights or to comply with applicable law.
 Such modifications may adversely affect the rights of those participating in the Rights Offering.